 No. Hearings are conducted in a quasi-judicial manner, and members may not speak about cases prior to the hearing.
 You may, however, receive assistance from staff or seek professional legal advice, if you wish.

-Permits are required for most building, electrical, mechanical, and plumbing projects, fences, and certain types of signs.
+Permits are required for most building, electrical, mechanical, and plumbing projects, sheds, decks, fences, and certain types of signs.
 Even if no building permit is required, a zoning permit may be required.
 Contact our office to determine whether or not you need to apply for a permit.

 The Minimum Housing Standards ordinance regulates properties that are deteriorated or dilapidated and unfit for habitation.
 The intent of the program is to ensure that the city’s housing is safe for those living there.
 Property owners are given notice and specific time frames to make necessary repairs.
 A citizen may file a complaint by submitting a Citizen Complaint Form.